Pumpkin Spice is So Nice! Or is It?

-So here it is friends, no one loves their fall pumpkin spice as much as I do but when I’ve heard of the sugar and additives and how unhealthy it is for your body (and brain) I haven’t had a pumpkin spice drink in two years… until now.
+Here it is, friends.
+No one loves their fall pumpkin spice as much as I do.
+But when I heard about the sugar and additives, I realized how unhealthy it is for your body and brain.
+I haven’t had a pumpkin spice drink in two years… until now.

-That being said, the last two weeks I set on a mission to make you the best pumpkin coffee late, with a natural recipe that would also be a Boost Your Brain recipe.
+In the last two weeks, I started a mission.
+I wanted to make you the best pumpkin coffee latte.
+It had to be a natural recipe.
+Plus, it needed to be a Boost Your Brain recipe.
 As I began my new mission, like a scientist in a lab (that’s totally exaggerated) … I found some awesome recipes that are already brain boosting!
-And so friends, why wouldn’t I direct you to these three easy, delicious recipes I stumbled across that are also brain boosting.
+Friends, I want to direct you to these three easy recipes.
+They are delicious and also brain boosting.
 Totally leaving this one to the professional women that understood the “bad ingredients” in your typical pumpkin latte and creamers.

-But first, here’s a reminder on why these recipes are brain boosting, if you haven’t yet visited the Brain Boosting Lifestyle Change.
+But first, here’s a reminder on why these recipes are brain boosting.
+You should visit the Brain Boosting Lifestyle Change if you haven’t yet.

 Most all natural pumpkin spice recipes include, but are not limited to, pumpkin spice and pumpkin.
 Pumpkin spice is made from a blend of spices and this blend has some brain boosting benefits:

-Nutmeg: depression, anxiety, anti-inflammatory, indigestion, skin, reduce heart disease, cognitive function, prevent leukemia, etc
+Nutmeg: depression, anxiety, anti-inflammatory, indigestion, skin, reduce heart disease, cognitive role, prevent leukemia, etc

 Cloves: depression, anxiety, regulate blood sugar, liver health, protect against cancer, reduce stomach ulcers etc.

-Ginger: cognitive health, enhance brain function directly, eases arthritis, lower blood sugar, lower cholesterol etc.
+Ginger: cognitive health, enhance brain activity directly, eases arthritis, lower blood sugar, lower cholesterol etc.

 And then of course….